The Keene Sentinel: History

 On March 23, 1799, first issue of the New Hampshire Sentinel, a weekly paper was published by the owner, John Prentiss.
 He was just 21 years old when he began the paper.
 The newspaper would stay under the Prentiss family guidance until 1954.

 From 1799 through 1847, John Prentiss published the weekly himself, until 1819, when his brother joined him for a period of two years.
 His son, John William Prentiss worked with him from 1828 until leaving in 1834, however, he returned in 1838 and they named their enterprise, J & J.W.
 Prentiss.

 In 1847, John Prentiss retired and his son, John William Prentiss hired Albert Godfrey as a partner.
 John William retired in 1850, due to poor health.
 Godfrey, George S. Woodward and Samuel Woodward took ownership of the paper until 1856, when Samuel Woodward sold his ownership to Thomas Hale and Thomas C. Rand, with the stipulation that they merge American News with the Keene Sentinel, Woodward having ownership of American.

 During the period between 1865 and 1872, there were some questions about ownership of the Sentinel and Clement J. Woodward purchased the holdings of O.I.
 French and George Ticknor, sometime around 1860.
 A large interest in the paper had been purchased by George Ticknor, who edited it until his death in 1866.

 In 1880, the founders grandson, William H. Prentiss, became part owner and worked as city editor.
 In 1893, they incorporated, and Bertram Ellis, William Prentiss, Thomas Rand and Samuel Woodward became stockholders.
 In 1897, the Sentinel became a member of the Associated Press.
 Rand and Ellis sold their shares in 1912 and 1918, respectively.

 In 1923, when William H. Prentiss died, he and Samuel Woodward had equal shares in the company.
 His wife, inherited the shares.
 In 1930, they built a brick building located at 60 West Street, where they published the Keene Evening Sentinel, a daily newspaper; the first issue was published on May 21, 1930.

 In 1935, on the passing of Mrs. William H. Prentiss, her ownership passed on to her son, John W. Prentiss, great-grandson of founder, John Prentiss.
 In 1927, Woodward died, his shares passing to his son, Paul, and John Prentiss becoming president.
 In 1945, Paul Woodward sold his shares to John E. Coffin.
 Coffin and Prentiss co-owned the Sentinel until Prentiss died in 1953.

 In October, 1954, James D. Ewing, his wife Ruth, and business partner, Walter Paine, purchased the Sentinel, from Coffin, and the Prentiss family.
 In 1957, the daily New Hampshire Sentinel, was merged with the daily Keene Evening Sentinel.
 Later, Paine sold his interest in the paper to the Ewings.
 They ran The Keene Sentinel, (named The Keene Sentinel, from 1972 to present) until retiring, in 1993, selling the paper to their nephew, Thomas (Tom) Ewing.
 Thomas Ewing still retains ownership of the Sentinel.

+Historian Alan Rumrill was a longtime contributing writer.